 Digital Implementation Analyst

-- Maintaining best practice tagging, and ensuring the data collection is accurate and validated
+- Ensure that the data collection is both accurate and validated

 Is Product Analytics the new Digital Analytics? | Harnham Recruitment post